How To Fix Smelly Bathroom Drains

 Also, sewer backup or trouble in the mainline might contribute to the problem.

-Drains are designed to prevent sewer gases and air from entering the network and have a system of vents.
-These vents are interconnected with all the house’s drains and open on the terrace.
+Drains are designed to prevent sewer gases and air from entering the network.
+They have a system of vents, which are interconnected with all the house’s drains and open on the terrace.

 Moreover, they carry all the air and release them through the opening.
 If the air vents or the grates at their opening get clogged due to dust and debris, the gases can enter the drain system, causing them to gurgle and give off a musty smell.